david-wei-01001/david-wei-01001.github.io/_posts/2024-02-01-CNExcerpt.md

 ## The Road to Serfdom

+### Introduction

-- (Introduction) If in the long run we are the makers of our own fate, in the short run we are the captives of the ideas we have created
+- If in the long run we are the makers of our own fate, in the short run we are the captives of the ideas we have created

+### The Abandoned Road

-- (The Abandoned Road) socialism means slavery
+- socialism means slavery

+### The Great Utopia

+- What have always made the state a hell on earth has been percisely that man has tried to make it a heaven

+- Democracy extends the shpere of individual freedom, socilaism restricts it

+- Democracy attaches all possible value to each man; socialism makes each man a mere agent, a mere member

+- While democracy seeks equality in liberty, socialism seeks equality in restraint and servitude

+- Although the promise of this new freedom (socialism's claim of "freedom") were often coupled with irresponsible promises of a great increase in meterial wealth in a socialist society, it was not from such an absolute conquest of the niggardliness of nature that economic freedom was expected.

+- The demand for the "new freedom" was thus only another name for the old demand for an equal distribution of wealth.

 ## An Inquiry into the Nature and Causes of The Wealth of Nations